 In 1713, a devastating fire burned down the brewery-turned-palace.
 A new palace, only 50 metres to the northwest, was built.
 Beneath the second palace a series of arched stone vaults were built.
 There were stone cavities under the first palace, too – vestiges remain today – but I am not clear whether they were built for the brewery of Jean Talon or later, when the property was a prison.
 (I’ve made inquiries in Quebec amongst people who may know and will report further any useful information).
 After the 1713 fire, the first palace location was used as the King’s storehouse, it henceforth comprised small buildings which never had the prestige of the first palace – after 1713, that transferred to the second palace.

-The second palace was an expensively built, substantial building, as it served to administer French interests in North America which stretched to what is now southern U.S. and western Canada.
+The second palace was an expensively built, substantial building, as it served to administer French interests in North America which stretched to what is now the southern U.S. and western Canada.
 It burned too, in 1726, but was promptly rebuilt.
-The second palace was largely destroyed in 1775 by British fusillades when invading American troops led by Benedict Arnold took refuge there.
+The second palace was largely destroyed in 1775 by British fusillades when invading American troops led by Benedict Arnold had taken refuge there.
 The site remained abandoned and desolate for many decades.

 When Boswell bought his land in 1852, it is not clear if he used its underground chambers to store beer.
-Some accounts state that, variously in the 1850s or 1860s, he rented from the War Department the stone cellars under the second palace site nearby to store beer.
+Some accounts state that, variously in the 1850s or 1860s, he rented from the War Department stone cellars under the second palace site nearby to store beer.
 At some point, he acquired long-term rights to build on this second emplacement, one source refers to a 99 year lease.
-Effectively, this was ownership, for this period.
-Thus, Boswell ended by controlling both former palace sites but only one had formerly housed the royal brewery, the one he bought in 1852.
+Effectively, this was ownership, for that period.
+Hence, Boswell ended by controlling both former palace sites but only one had formerly housed the royal brewery, the one he bought in 1852.

 But did Jean Talon build cellars in 1668 under his brewery site to store beer?
 And if he did, did Boswell use these chambers to store his beer from 1852?
 Certainly there are surviving cellars or tunnels under the first palace site.
 They are described in archeological studies conducted since the 1980s, e.g., Marcel Moussette’s excellent study cited below.
 The brewery used one of these chambers to funnel an aqueduct pipe through, at least in later years.
-If I learn anything further I will discuss it here, as stated above.
+If I learn anything further I will discuss it here, as stated earlier.

 A Picture of Boswell Brewery Not Long After Its Founding On Saint-Valliers Street

-Remarkably, only five years after the brewery was built on Saint-Valliers Street, a travel guide to Quebec, by Willis Russell, gave a most favourable review of Boswell’s beers with a detailed description of the operations.
+Remarkably, only five years after the brewery was built on Saint-Valliers Street, a travel guide to Quebec, by Willis Russell, gave a favourable review of Boswell’s beers with a detailed description of the activity.
 Several brands were mentioned: an XXX ale, India Pale Ale, and an amber, sparkling beer the writer termed “Burton”.
-The brewery sounds well-laid out and reflected experience Boswell had picked up in his sojourn in Edinburgh (for training) before leaving for the New World.
+The brewery sounds well-laid out and reflected experience Boswell had picked up on his sojourn in Edinburgh (for training) before leaving for the New World.
 An example is sparging, the sprinkling of water on the mash to drain the last usable extract from the grains.

 Boswell’s Brewery in the Mid-1940s

-By this period, Boswell was making a red label Export Ale, green label India Ale, and a Cream Porter.
+By the war years Boswell was making a red label Export Ale, green label India Ale, and a Cream Porter.
 A fine collection of Boswell labels from the Thomas Fisher Library of the University of Toronto can be seen here.
 These beers were likely fairly similar to Boswell’s beers in the later 1800s except that the export ale was surely a newer development, probably a lager-ale hybrid.
 Another change from the Victorian era was that the beers in the 1940s were probably 5% abv, whereas they were rather higher c.
 1900.
 Nonetheless, Boswell was still using open wooden fermentation tanks during the war years and probably until later in the 1950s.
 The company, too, was still using wood barrels in the 40s, coated with a clear tar of some kind.
 Later in the 50s this changed to metal.